Constellation-Labs/documentation-hub/validate/quick-start/online-quickstart.md

 :::

 ## ◽ Verify your status
-Once your Node has completed downloading the snapshot chain, it will transition from `DownloadInProgess` to `Ready` by going through several intermediary stages.
+Once your node has completed downloading the snapshot chain, it will transition from `DownloadInProgess` to `Ready` by going through several intermediary stages.

-You can review your Node's status by issuing the [status](/validate/automated/nodectl-commands#status) command.
+You can review your node's status by issuing the [status](/validate/automated/nodectl-commands#status) command.
 We are looking for two main status output values:
 1. JOIN STATE
 1. IN CONSENSUS